 Your vehicle may have a front center seat.
-This seat can be converted to a storage area by lowering the seatback.
-See Center Flex Storage Unit on page 152.
+There are cupholders on the underside of the seat cushion.
+To use them, flip the seat cushion forward.
+This seat can also be used as a storage area by lowering the seatback.
+See Center Console Storage Area on page 143.
+The seatback doubles as an armrest for the driver or front passenger when the center seat is unoccupied.

-For information on safety belts for this position, see Center Front Passenger Position on page 35.
+For information on safety belts for this position, see Center Front Passenger Position on page 36.